solita/solita.github.com/_posts/2017-06-26-windows-containers-your-way.md

 Currently in the Windows Container ecosystem there are actually two options on how to run containers.
 * The first is the Windows Container option, in which the containers share the container host kernel.
-* The second option is a Hyper-V container.
+* The second option is the Hyper-V container.

 In latter option Windows creates a Hyper-V VM in between the host kernel and container, thus providing more isolation from the actual host machine.
 This is useful especially in a multi-tenant environment, where you don't necessary fully trust all your tenant apps.
 Also, at least for now Windows 10 always runs Windows Containers [through Hyper-V](https://docs.microsoft.com/en-us/virtualization/windowscontainers/about/index).